mattermost/docs/source/developer/mobile-developer-setup.rst

 Make Commands Explained
 ------------------------------------

 We've included several make commands to control the development flow and to ensure that everything works as expected.
-Always use these make commands unless what you're trying to do can't be accomplished by them.
+Always use these make commands unless they cannot accomplish what you're trying to do.

 Every make command has to be run from a terminal in the project's root directory.